 Saskatchewan has laws concerning how the family home and other family property will be divided between spouses.
 Spouses can also decide for themselves how they want to divide their property but these types of agreements must meet certain conditions to be legally binding.

-There is help available for people who are in or who are leaving an abusive relationship.
-Information about abusive behaviour and laws designed to help individuals in these situations can help people experiencing abuse protect themselves and their children.
+There is help available for people who dealing with family violence.
+Information about abusive behaviour and laws designed to help individuals in these situations can help people experiencing family violence protect themselves and their children.